-It took me a long time come up with a pithy word or phrase to describe Combat Rock and the mixed feelings I have about the last Clash album featuring the classic lineup.
-The phrase finally hit me as I pondered the record’s highs and low.
+It took me a long time to come up with a pithy word or phrase to describe Combat Rock and the mixed feelings I have about the last Clash album featuring the classic lineup.
+The phrase finally hit me as I pondered the record’s highs and lows.

 Combat Rock suffers from a musical form of bipolar disorder, swinging from highs to lows with little warning.
 It contains some of their best songs and some of their worst.
 In that sense, it’s similar to What’s the Story Morning Glory, where some of Oasis’ most timeless works are like gems you have to pick out of the garbage.

 Since The Clash were deep into the disintegration process by this time, the unevenness of the album shouldn’t come as a surprise.
 What may be surprising is that Combat Rock turned out to be their biggest-selling album ever.
 When you consider that the list of best-selling albums in 1982 included Paul McCartney’s Tug of War, Foreigner 4, Asia and Fleetwood Mac’s Mirage, you realize that 1982 folks didn’t have all that much to listen to, making it easier to understand why Combat Rock sold as well as it did.